Bly Creative Fellowship | 2017 | Bly Creative Capacity Grant

 We are particularly interested in:

-• Projects that help make visible new ways of conducting dramaturgy;
+• Projects that help initiate and make visible new ways of conducting dramaturgy;

 • Ideas that cross boundaries of disciplines, institutions and creative approaches.

 • Outlines the nature of your dramaturgical role (as individual or organization) within the project;